Bossiaea bombayensis: Description

 Bossiaea bombayensis is an erect shrub that typically grows up to 1.5 m high with flattened cladodes 2–5 mm wide, and that forms rhizomes.
 The leaves are reduced to reddish-brown scales, 1.3–2 mm long.
 The flowers are borne on pedicels 1.5–3 mm long and have four or six brown scales 1–2 mm long at the base.
 The five sepals are 3.5–4.5 mm long and joined at the base forming a tube, the two upper lobes 1.0–1.5 mm long and the lower three lobes about 1.5–2.0 mm long.
 There are also bracteoles 2.5–3.2 mm long but that fall off before the flower opens.
 The standard petal is yellow with a red base and 6.5–8.0 mm long, the wings yellow with a brownish red base and about 2.5 mm wide and the keel is pale pink to red and 3.5 mm wide.
 Flowering occurs in September and October and the fruit is a narrow oblong pod 20–30 mm long.

 Taxonomy and naming

 Bossiaea bombayensis was first formally described in 2009 by Keith Leonard McDougall in the journal Telopea from specimens collected near the Shoalhaven River near Bombay.

 Distribution and habitat

 Bombay bossiaea grows in shrubland on steep rocky slopes between Warri and Bombay near Braidwood on the Southern Tablelands of New South Wales.

 Conservation status

-This bossiaeae is listed as "vulnerable" under the New South Wales Government Biodiversity Conservation Act 2016.
+This bossiaeae is listed as critically endangered under the New South Wales Government Biodiversity Conservation Act 2016.